-Summary of relevant updates in 2021
+Summary of relevant updates in 2022

-Temporary/sudden closures (generally 2 weeks triggered by high juvenile abundance on fishing grounds) are announced by the Coastguard on VHF radio on a specified wavelength and on the radio before the news and weather (Fisheries Directorate pers. com. site visit November 2021).
+Temporary/sudden closures (generally 2 weeks triggered by high juvenile abundance on fishing grounds) are announced by the Coastguard on VHF radio on a specified wavelength and on the radio before the news and weather.
 They are also published on the MFRI website.
 The short-term closure monitoring (and issuing of) was transferred to Fiskistofa in the fall of 2020.
-Some regulation regarding the short-term closures was
+Some regulation regarding the short-term closures was also changed in 2020, whereby the trigger size limit was increased for cod, which led to significant decrease in the number of closures.
+An updated table as provided by the management authorities (MFRI and Fiskistofa) is shown below.